Computer Science

 DU’s Department of Computer Science (CS) is creating the future of technology by providing a graduate education that emphasizes both multi-disciplinary and cross-disciplinary knowledge.
 The distinguished faculty are creating multi-disciplinary education programs that cover both depth and breadth, and research programs that incorporate and account for technological trends in research and development, along with industry.
 Graduate students join the faculty in conducting cutting-edge basic and applied research in emerging disciplines developing novel and unique solutions to old and new problems and opportunities.
 Additionally, students are not required to have a computer science background as we offer foundational courses to prepare students for the road ahead.

-All laboratories in the Department contain state-of-the-art equipment and software to support research in algorithms, artificial intelligence, computational geometry, humane games, networks, programming languages, robotics, security and privacy, and software engineering, among other research areas.
+All laboratories in the Department contain state-of-the-art equipment and software to support research in algorithms, artificial intelligence, computational geometry, humane games, networks, programming languages, robotics, human-robot interaction, security and privacy, and software engineering, among other research areas.
 Small classes support our multi-disciplinary and real-time focus by providing close contact between students and faculty, which allows us to meet students’ individual career goals.

 Denver is a first-rate location for business, government and laboratory partnerships, and technology employment.
 The Colorado Front Range is consistently rated as one of the top high-tech areas in the country, and DU is located just minutes from the Denver Technological Center, the site of many top technology companies.
 The Department of Computer Science is committed to active collaboration with these industry leaders.
 As a result, our students graduate with relevant research experience and a network of employment contacts in the technology sector that is second to none!